tulios/nightcrawler_swift/README.md

 })
 ```

-You could create an initializer with this code.
+_You could create an initializer with this code_

 #### 2) Load rake tasks into your Rakefile